Glo-ry/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Functions nested loop in C
+functions nested loops in c